A guide to Alameda ADU building regulations in California

 According to the city's ADU ordinance, single-family properties may have one ADU and one Junior ADU (JADU), while multi-family properties may have up to 25% of their existing primary dwelling units as ADUs, with a minimum of one ADU per property.
 ADUs that do not meet the requirements of the ADU ordinance may be subject to different regulations.

-Is there a minimum and maximum size for an ADU in Alameda?
+Is there a minimum and maximum size for an Alameda ADU?

 Yes, there are the minimum and maximum size requirements for Accessory Dwelling Units (ADUs) in Alameda.
 According to the city's ADU ordinance, the maximum size of an ADU depends on the type of ADU you are interested in building.
 For example, the maximum size of a detached ADU on your property will be different than the maximum size of an attached ADU on your property.
 In general, the maximum size for a detached ADU is 800 square feet, while the maximum size for an attached ADU is 850 square feet for a studio or one-bedroom unit and 1,000 square feet for a unit with more than one bedroom.